vtex-apps/store-locator/docs/README.md

 ### Advanced configuration

-In order to define the Quickorder custom page UI, you must use the blocks exported by the `vtex.quickorder` app.
+In order to define the Store Locator custom page UI, you must use the blocks exported by the `vtex.store-locator` app.
 Namely, they are:

 |      Block name      |                                            Description                                             |
 | :------------------: | :------------------------------------------------------------------------------------------------: |